Tips on How To Paint Sky Behind Trees, or "Sky Holes"

 Do you find painting sky holes challenging?

-In between the darker areas of the trees they would look too bright in comparison
+In between the darker areas of the trees, the pure sky color would look too bright in comparison

 It needs to be Darker, Duller, Cooler (DDC).

-Simultaneous contrast refers to how we perceive a color differently in relation to the colors surrounding it.
+We refer to this different perception of a color in relation to the colors surrounding it as simultaneous contrast.

-I don't consider myself a master artist, but what I know I enjoy sharing with others.
+I don't consider myself a master artist, but I enjoy sharing with others what I know.
 I wrote this article hoping that it will help beginner artists in their creative process, not because I believe I “know” how to paint.

 I hope you found it useful and enjoyable.
 Happy painting! : )